Towards Consistent Document-level Entity Linking: Joint Models for Entity Linking and Coreference Resolution: Architecture

-\end{small} Naively enumerating all possible spanning trees \revchris{($\mathcal{T}_\textit{all}$ or $\mathcal{T}_c$)} implied by this equation is infeasible, since their number is exponentially large.
-We use the adapted Kirchof's Matrix Tree Theorem \citep{koo2007structured,william1984tutte} to solve this: the sum of the weights of \revchris{the} spanning trees in a directed graph rooted in \emph{r} is equal to the determinant of the Laplacian matrix of the graph with the row and column corresponding to \emph{r} removed (\ie the \emph{minor} of Laplacian with respect to \emph{r}).
+Naively enumerating all possible spanning trees ($\mathcal{T}_\textit{all}$ or $\mathcal{T}_c$) implied by this equation is infeasible, since their number is exponentially large.
+We use the adapted Kirchhoff's Matrix Tree Theorem (MTT; \citet{koo2007structured,william1984tutte}) to solve this: the sum of the weights of the spanning trees in a directed graph rooted in \emph{r} is equal to the determinant of the Laplacian matrix of the graph with the row and column corresponding to \emph{r} removed (\ie the \emph{minor} of the Laplacian with respect to \emph{r}).
+This way, \equref{eq:loss_naive} can be rewritten as

+where $\mathbf{\Phi_\mathrm{cl}}$ is the weighted adjacency matrix of the graph, and $\mathbf{L}_{r}$ is the minor of the Laplacian with respect to the root node $r$.
+An entry in the Laplacian matrix is calculated as

+Similarly, $\mathbf{\hat{L}}_{c}$ is a \textit{modified Laplacian} matrix where the first row is replaced with the root $r$ selection scores $\Phi_{\mathrm{cl}}(r, u_j)$.
+For clarity, Appendix~\ref{sec:appendix} presents a toy example with detailed steps to calculate the loss in \equref{eq:loss_mtt}.

-To calculate the scores $\Phi_\textrm{cl}$ \revchris{in \equref{eq:mtt1} for {\mtt}, we use the same approach as in {\clinker} for edges between two mention spans, or between a mention and entity.} \revklim{For the directed edges between the root and candidate entities we choose $\Phi_\textrm{cl}=0$.} Since we represent NIL clusters by edges from the \revklim{mention spans directly to the root,} we also need scores for them: we use \equref{eq:span_cl1} with $\Phi_\mathrm{p}(\textrm{root})=0$. \revklim{We use Edmonds algorithm \citep{edmonds1967optimum} for decoding the maximum spanning tree. }
+To calculate the scores of each of the entries $\Phi_\textrm{cl} (u_i, u_j)$ to $\mathbf{\Phi_\mathrm{cl}}$ matrix in eqs.~(\ref{eq:mtt1}) and~(\ref{eq:loss_mtt}) for {\mtt}, we use the same approach as in {\clinker} for edges between two mention spans, or between a mention and entity.
+For the directed edges between the root $r$ and a candidate entity $e_j$ we choose $\Phi_{\mathrm{cl}}(r, e_j)=0$.
+Since we represent NIL clusters by edges from the mention spans directly to the root, we also need scores for them: we use \equref{eq:span_cl1} with $\Phi_\mathrm{p}(r)=0$.
+We use Edmonds' algorithm \citep{edmonds1967optimum} for decoding the maximum spanning tree.